 While at sea, cruise by the four islets of red granite that make up the Sanguinaires Islands – located close to Ajaccio and accessible only by boat.
 Here, you’ll likely encounter seabirds and dolphins.

+Of course no Corsica guide would be complete without mentioning the stunning Bonifacio.
 Approaching Bonifacio by private yacht is incredibly evocative – hilltop fortifications and a citadel sit on the limestone clifftop.
-You can spend the day swimming at Roccapina beach west of Bonifacio, or Cavello Island.
+You can spend the day swimming at Roccapina beach west of Bonifacio, or Cavallo Island.

 Located in northern Sardinia, Olbia is predominantly still a transit city for those going towards the beaches or the airport, but it’s worth spending a few hours exploring the picturesque lanes and beaches.

 If you’ve got some time to explore Alghero, be sure to spend a morning walking around the city walls and finding the Cathedral.
-If you’re not afraid of heights, we suggest a day trip to Capo Caccia, where you’ll be stunned by the magnitude of the stalagmites and stalactites of Grotto Di Nettuno and where you’ll be able take a swim off the Parco Nazionale dell Asinara.
-Also, Nautilus, in the oldest quarter of Alghero and overlooking the port, is a fabulous seafood restaurant serving locally-caught produce.
+And if you’re not afraid of heights, we suggest a day trip to Capo Caccia.
+Where you’ll be stunned by the magnitude of the stalagmites and stalactites of Grotto Di Nettuno.
+And where you’ll be able take a swim off the Parco Nazionale dell Asinara.
+Also, Nautilus, situated in the oldest quarter of Alghero and overlooking the port, is a fabulous seafood restaurant serving locally-caught produce.

 Costa Smeralda, also known as the Stintino coastline, is a stretch of land along the northeast coast known for its turquoise water and fine-sand beaches, including Grande Pevero and Capriccioli.